Weedkiller (album): Critical reception

-Weedkiller received positive reviews from contemporary music critics.
-At Metacritic, a website that aggregates reviews of music albums, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 78, based on 6 reviews, indicating "generally favorable reviews".

 Otis Robinson of DIY writes that "Weedkiller is a funneling of rage – a quest to rediscover autonomy and cement identity - but despite the darkness is ridiculously fun, too.
 It's a triumphant debut – one that changes the game like a live wire in water."
 Writing for The Line of Best Fit, Elliot Burr describes the album as "a definitive project encapsulating body autonomy, queer love, humour and fury", and calls Ashnikko "a vocal chameleon whose performance stands out amongst the rich production traversing decaying foliage, fizzling suns and AI leaders."
 Alex Rigotti of NME wrote that "the boundary-smashing artist's songs refract themes of hope and survival through a multitude of moods and genres" and adds that "Weedkiller expertly weaves public and personal politics into an impressively captivating narrative for a debut.

 In the review for the AllMusic, it was remarked that, "Ashnikko is part rage rapper, part feminist pop star, part disaffected rocker with emo-goth tendencies, but still somehow categorically none of the above."